 DIDDLER Equipment.
 Potter's tool.
 Stick with a small sponge fastened to one end.
 Used to sponge smooth the recently cast spouts and handles of clay pots.

-DIE PRESS The device which holds a die
+DIE PRESS The device which holds a die.

 DIGITAL PRINTING "Digital printing of decals and ceramic tiles is already well established.
 Computer generated images can be printed directly onto ceramic tiles via special inkjet systems.
 Alternatively a photocopier type system can be used to print onto decal paper ...
-Three dimensional digital printing was developed initially for rapid prototyping of plastic objects it is now being used for small special ceramic parts." quotes from Ivan Wozniak – The Potters Friend More here
+Three dimensional digital printing was developed initially for rapid prototyping of plastic objects it is now being used for small special ceramic parts."
+Quotes from Ivan Wozniak – The Potters Friend More here>

 DINE BONK Potteries dialect.
 Down bank.
 Opposite to 'up bonk.'
 "Gooeen dine bonk" is going down hill.

-DINNA Lobby :)
+DINNA Lobby :) Food for the hungry potter!

 DINNER AND DINNERTIME